luizftoledo/luizftoledo/README.md

 ### Hi there 👋

 I used to do investigative journalism to impact society positively.
-I still do it, but now I have learned some code to find more stories and work in networks (and also suffer a little bit less during the tasks).
+I still do it, but now I have learned some code to find more stories and collaborate with data-driven projects.

 Stories I've written helped to save millions in public funds and investigate illegal practices from individuals, companies and governments.